onelineoff/ModernJava/README.md

 This allows the reader to see how to proceed from an imperative to functional style of coding in Java, with some intermediate steps for pedagogic purposes.

+# TODO

+1. Add Spring for the usual reasons.
+2. What are best practices for stream() versus parallelStream()?
+Research and implement using Spring.